NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

 * 74 Diagnostic TCGA slides are attached to a portion rather than a sample like the rest of the diagnostic slides.
 The reflects how these original samples were handled. <!--SV-1111-->
+* 36 Diagnostic TCGA slides are not yet available in the active GDC Portal.
+They are still available in the GDC Legacy Archive.  <!--SV-1109-->
 * 11 bam files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
 * Two tissue slide images are unavailable for download from GDC Data Portal <!--DAT-1439-->
 * The raw and annotated VarScan VCF files for aliquot `TCGA-VR-A8ET-01A-11D-A403-09` are not available.
 These VCFs files will be replaced in a later release.